 The safety of our residents is our highest priority and we continue to work in partnership with the Fire Service and independent fire safety experts to ensure we keep our residents safe.
+You can read a message from our Chief Executive, Elaine Bailey detailing Hyde's continuing commitment to resident safety and the actions we are taking.

 Residents are encouraged to read the London Fire Brigade Home Fire Safety Guide which gives excellent hints and tips on staying safe.